MaurizioBrioschi/Angular2Code/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding
 - Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.
-You can also use the short alias `ng g c component-name --flat -it -is` to generate a new component inside a directory: see documentation for the options values.
+You can also use the short alias `ng g c component-name --flat -it -is` to generate a new component inside a directory (-it stands for inline template, -is stands for inline style): see documentation for more options.

 ## Build